Inventory budget approach by Finance

 The ABC ranking of products, based on the Pareto or 80:20 rule, is generally known in business.
 However, its limitation is that all SKUs within each group are considered to have the same characteristics and behaviours and therefore can be planned in the same way.
 This is not correct.

-Steady (5% sales 1% SKUs): SKUs with actual sales close to forecast and low variation.
+Steady (5% sales 1% SKUs): SKUs with actual sales close to forecast and with low variation.
 A high service level is provided with low safety stock.
 Measure performance with the Tracking Signal – divide the cumulative variation for the periods under review by the standard deviation.
 An ‘in control’ tracking signal will be less than 4.0.

 Erratic (15% sales; 5% SKUs): SKUs may have high annual sales, but sales can be highly variable by month or season.
 Sales are often to a small group of customers, so Logistics must work with Sales to understand the drivers of demand.

 The final three patterns of demand comprise the slow and obsolete (SLOB) inventory that is often sitting in large quantities on warehouse shelves.
-A slow-moving SKU that has not registered any sales for six of the preceding 12 months cannot be forecast using standard time series-based forecasting methodology – instead use the Poisson probability distribution when there are small infrequent demands.
+A slow-moving SKU that has not registered any sales for six of the preceding 12 months cannot be forecast using standard time series-based forecasting methodology – instead use the Poisson probability distribution when there are infrequent demands.

 Irregular (5% sales; 10-15% SKUs): SKUs are typically purchased by customers in small quantities on an irregular basis.
 The justification by Sales is that ‘customers demand a full range of products’.
 Consider different ways of obtaining and supplying these product lines e.g. contract manufacturing or Assemble to Order (ATO).

 Lumpy (5-7% sales; up to 70% SKUs): This is the ‘long tail’ of SKUs.
-A challenge in CPG/FMCG companies is to reduce the number of SKUs and the introduction of more SKUs, through identifying the total costs to launch line extensions.
+A challenge in CPG/FMCG companies is to reduce the total number of SKUs and also the introduction of more SKUs, through identifying the total costs to launch line extensions.

 Service parts fit the Lumpy pattern of demand.
 SKUs are either for sale to customers as part of the company’s business – mainly in the automotive, defence, health and industrial equipment industries, or are used within a company’s own facilities as service parts for operational equipment e.g. a large mine site may hold over 30,000 service parts.